cylc/cylc-doc/src/tutorial/scheduling/further-scheduling.rst

    *For more information see the* `Cylc User Guide`_.

+.. _tutorial-clock-triggers:

 Clock Triggers
 --------------

 .. ifnotslides::

-   In Cylc, :term:`cycle points <cycle point>` are just labels.
-Tasks are triggered when their dependencies are met regardless of their cycle point.
+   In Cylc, :term:`cycle points <cycle point>` are just task labels.
+Tasks are triggered when their dependencies are met, regardless of cycle point.
-   But we can use *clock triggers* to force tasks to wait for a particular time, relative to their cycle point time, before running.
+   But *clock triggers* can be used to force tasks to wait for a particular real time, relative to their cycle point, before running.
    This is necessary for certain operational and monitoring systems, e.g. for tasks that process real-time data.